 This example is delightful: TD Bank started "TD thanks you" in Canada in 2014, and it has since evolved into almost a decade of showing appreciation.
 One year, they turned the ATM into an "Automatic Thanking Machine" and presented ATM users with treats like $20 bills and flowers:

-10 year-round ways to show customers gratitude and appreciation
+12+ year-round ways to show customers you care and appreciate them

 Small gestures go a long way when executed consistently.
 Here are 10 ideas to delight your customers anytime: